Message Passing: The Universal GNN Framework

 ✅ Key Takeaways

-- AGGREGATE must be permutation-invariant.
-Sum is the most expressive choice (GIN).
+- \(\operatorname{AGGREGATE}\) must be permutation-invariant.
+Sum is the most expressive choice, because it is injective over multisets (GIN).

 - Graph-level predictions require a readout function that pools node embeddings into a single vector.